melezhik/Sparrow6/posts/DataPipelines.md

 # Pipeline example

-The example is taken from Nextflow web site as is - "With Nextflow, you are not limited to Bash scripts -- you can use any scripting language!
+The example is taken from Nextflow web site as is -

+> With Nextflow, you are not limited to Bash scripts -- you can use any scripting language!
-In other words, for each process you can use the language that best fits the specific task or that you simply prefer.
+> In other words, for each process you can use the language that best fits the specific task or that you simply prefer.
-In the above example we define a simple pipeline with two processes.
+> In the above example we define a simple pipeline with two processes.

 The first process executes a Perl script ... the second process will execute a Python script"

 Apparently two scripts exchanges data between each other via so called Nextflow channel.
 The first Perl script produces